2022 Murray L. Bob Community Education Initiative

 The library is excited to announce the creation of the Murray L. Bob Community Education Initiative.
 The program brings community organizations to the library to conduct classes and run programs.
 This initiative honors former director of the Prendergast Library and the Chautauqua-Cattaraugus Library System, Murray L. Bob

 In 2022, the library will partner with the Audubon Community Nature Center and Infinity Visual and Performing Arts to host nature & sustainability classes, nature play days, drum workshops, arts & crafts classes, and more at your public library.
-More events will be added as dates are finalized.

 Please note: All listed events take place at the library.